stephen-hlx/overcooked/README.md

     ```
     transactionManager.commit(resourceManagerClient);
     ```
+And these pair of actors basically share the same state:
+- in real world (production environment), the client is used to interact with the state stored in the server - basically there is one single copy of the state
+- in the model verification, both the in-memory implementation of the server and the client share the same state

-To simplify this, Overcooked personifies the service and client as a single actor and requires that both of the in-memory implementations of the service and client share the same state:
+To simplify this, we can personify the service and client as a single actor and requires that both of the in-memory implementations of the service and client share the same state:
 ```java